Lifespan Research Institute: Scientific conference

 Ending Age-Related Diseases: Investment Prospects and Advances in Research (EARD) is an annual scientific conference hosted by LEAF in New York City in the summer.
 It is focused on biomarkers of aging, fundamental studies on aging, the development of rejuvenation therapies for humans, and investment and regulatory aspects of the longevity industry.
 In 2023 they hosted their 6th annual and largest conference titled "Longevity + DeSci Summit".

 Crowdfunding platform

 LEAF's non-profit crowdfunding platform Lifespan.io is dedicated to supporting fundamental and early-stage studies on aging.
 As of 2022, it helped to collect over $750,000 in support of eight research projects, including three projects by SENS Research Foundation - OncoSENS, MitoSENS and MitoMouse.

 Outreach and advocacy

 LEAF maintains a variety of outreach activities.
 Members of the organizations give talks at scientific and public events, appear on television, and give press interviews.
 In 2017 and 2018, as a part of its outreach activities, LEAF provided scientific advice to help the YouTube channels Kurzgesagt, Life Noggin, and CGP Grey create educational popular science videos about biological aging and the potential of regenerative medicine.
 In 2023, they launched a public education partnership with Chris Hemsworth's Centr.

+SENS Research Foundation

+The SENS Research Foundation is a non-profit organization that does research programs and public relations work for the application of regenerative medicine to aging.
+It was founded in 2009, located in Mountain View, California, US.
+The organization publishes its reports annually.

+In October 2024, SENS Research Foundation and Lifespan.io (Lifespan Extension Advocacy Foundation) announced completion of a merger into the Lifespan Research Institute.

+Research

+Research programs

+The SENS Research Foundation (SRF) pursues research projects that correspond to the seven categories of cellular damage due to aging: